Robert Evans (referee): Author

 Evans authored several books for linesmen (assistant referees), including "Manual for Linesmen" and "Teaching Offside" (with Tony Waiters) and "For the Good of the Game: Modern Techniques and Practical Wisdom for Today's Soccer Referee" (with long-time colleague, retired FIFA referee Edward Bellion, Ph.D.).
 He was also a frequent contributor to Soccer America and a freelance science journalist with contributions to Smithsonian and American Scientist.
 Evans was an active blogger on his website, For the Integrity of Soccer.

 Playing

 Evans grew up playing soccer (football) in the local youth soccer leagues.
 When he entered the University of Nottingham, he played goalkeeper for the University football club.
 His academic pursuits would later take him to Canada and then to the United States, where he continued to play amateur football as a goalkeeper.

-Coaching

 Awards

 Evans was elected to the North Texas Soccer Hall of Fame and received the Eddie Pearson Award from U.S. Soccer in 1992.
 In 1994, he received the William Scofield Award after recovering from non-Hodgkin's lymphoma and continuing to make significant contributions to the game and U.S. referee program.
 In 2016, the Region III of the United States Adult Soccer Association created the Robert Evans Lifetime Achievement Award to honor the person making the greatest contribution to soccer refereeing in region III.